turpaultn/DCASE2019_task4/README.md

 ### Annotation format

 #### Weak annotations
 The weak annotations have been verified manually for a small subset of the training set.
-The weak annotations are provided in a tab separated csv file under the following format:
+The weak annotations are provided in a tab separated csv file (.tsv) under the following format:

 ```
 [filename (string)][tab][event_labels (strings)]